giteshbibra/ARP---Fiat-600e/README.md

 - **2. Data Cleaning:** Scripts for cleaning and transforming the collected data to ensure it is ready for analysis.

 **Path with Topic Modelling:**
 - **3a.
-Topic Modelling and Sentiment Analysis:** Analysis of customer feedback using topic modelling to identify themes and sentiment analysis to gauge opinions.
+Topic Modelling and Sentiment Analysis (TM-SA):** Analysis of customer feedback using topic modelling to identify themes and sentiment analysis to gauge opinions.
 - **4a.
-AI Personas:** Simulating customer personas and predicting preferences and behaviours based on sentiment and topic modelling results.
+AI Personas - TM-SA:** Simulating customer personas and predicting preferences and behaviours based on sentiment and topic modelling results.

 **Path with Clustering:**
 - **3b.
-Clustering Analysis:** Grouping data based on similarities.
+Clustering Analysis (CA):** Grouping data based on similarities.
 - **4b.
-AI Personas:** Simulating customer personas and predicting preferences and behaviours, incorporating insights from the clustering analysis.
+AI Personas - CA:** Simulating customer personas and predicting preferences and behaviours, incorporating insights from the clustering analysis.

 <p align="center">
   <img src="https://github.com/user-attachments/files/16754160/ARP-15.pdf" width="600" />